Skip to Main Content

 FAIR Plans also serve homeowners with a lengthy claims history.
 If you’ve filed more than a few insurance claims, especially major ones, it may be a red flag for insurance companies.
 When you apply for a new policy, the insurance company can review your Comprehensive Loss Underwriting Exchange (CLUE) report, which includes a record of the insurance claims you’ve filed.
 A spotty claims record can make it difficult to get preferred coverage, so you might have to resort to a FAIR Plan if you fall into this category.

 Although you may be able to find private insurance companies willing to insure high-risk homes, it’s becoming more difficult in some states.
 For example, a number of home insurance companies in Florida are shutting down and canceling policies due to the uptick in natural disasters, expensive claim payouts and fraudulent claims.
-Therefore, more Florida homeowners may need to consider a FAIR Plan due to the difficulty in finding standard coverage.
+Therefore, more Florida homeowners may need to consider the FAIR Plan due to the difficulty in finding standard coverage.
 In the midst of California’s home insurance crisis, an increasing number of homeowners across the state have been forced to rely on the state’s FAIR Plan.

 How to get FAIR Plan home insurance

 Keep in mind that some states require FAIR homeowners insurance customers to apply for private home insurance once per year or every two years, depending on your state.
-If approved, you will no longer be eligible for the FAIR Plan home insurance.
+If approved, you will no longer be eligible for FAIR Plan home insurance.

 States that offer FAIR Plan insurance